anilabhadatta/educative.io_scraper/README.md

       --run: Activates the environment and starts the scraper.
 [Default = True]
       --create: Creates a shortcut executable file linked to the scraper directory.

-      Note: If you have updated to v3.4.0+, run with --install arg again, If you have updated to v3.1.0+, Redownload Chrome Binary and Chrome driver.
+      Note: If you have updated to v3.4.0+, run with --install arg again (clean install) and delete old UserDataDir, If you have updated to v3.1.0+, Redownload Chrome Binary and Chrome driver.

             If the git repository is moved to a different location after creating